-The Baby Bed program is a safe-sleep initiative that provides a bed for baby.
+The Baby Bed program is a universal safe-sleep initiative that provides a safe bed for baby.

 The baby bed is a bassinet constructed of heavy cardboard with a mattress insert, creating a safe place for babies to sleep.
 Sleep-related deaths are among the leading cause of death in healthy infants.
 The beds can be used until babies are up to four or five months old, or until they begin to roll.

-Participating families are also connected to public health nurses and programs that support baby, mom and family.
+Participating families are also connected to public health nurses and programs that support the infant, parent and family unit.

 Learn more about the program in this short video: Island Health Baby Beds

 Who can get a baby bed?

-The Baby Bed program is open to all families living north of the Malahat – see “How to get a baby bed” for a list of participating Public Health Units.
+The Baby Bed program is free to all families living on Vancouver Island.
+See “How to get a baby bed” for a list of all participating Public Health Units.

-Women from their third trimester on or parents with a new baby up to two months old are eligible to receive a free bed.
+Pregnant people in their third trimester or families with a new baby, up to two months old, are eligible to receive a free baby bed.

 How to get a baby bed